-Willamette consistently ranks among the top small schools in the country for number of alumni serving as Peace Corps volunteers.
-Since the Peace Corps was established in 1961, more than 300 Willamette alumni have joined its ranks.
+Willamette has been ranked among the top small schools in the country for number of alumni serving as Peace Corps volunteers 15 of the last 17 years.
+Since the Peace Corps was established in 1961, more than 345 Willamette alumni have joined its ranks.

 College of Law

 With more than 80% of 2018 graduates employed in “gold standard” positions by March 2019, Willamette Law has posted the top employment numbers in Oregon six out of the last seven years.

 Pre-Law Magazine named Willamette University College of Law one of the most diverse law schools in January 2017.
 Willamette was one of 60 and the only Oregon school recognized.
 To compile the list, the editors used a formula that incorporated six categories: percentage of minority faculty; percentage of black students; percentage of Asian and Hawaiian students; percentage of Hispanic students; percentage of American Indian students; and percentage of Caucasian students.

 Willamette University College of Law is the only school in the Pacific Northwest recognized by the National Jurist magazine for its success in assisting graduates in finding employment.
 Willamette is one of the best schools in the country at placing students in jobs at firms with fewer than 100 attorneys.